MarisaKirisame/DefComBlog/Calculator.md

 Now for Var, we lookup the value from the environment.

 Pretty Good!
 I had wrote another example, which multiply 2 n*n matrix, where n = 2, and add up all the cell in the resulting matrix, into a single number.
+The code is hidden because it is not too related to what we are doing right now.
 Running the example on 2 matrix with all cell as 1, will give 8, which is expected.
 However, printing the matrix will give:

     ((((0+((0+(a_0_0*b_0_0))+(a_0_1*b_1_0)))+((0+(a_0_0*b_0_1))+(a_0_1*b_1 ...